Monday, December 23, 2024

 Third.
 Ukraine’s ability to transfer the economy to a military footing and shift the center of gravity in rearmament inside the country.

 Of course, we are not talking about direct competition with Russia in matters of building up defense potential - the capabilities of the two states are not comparable.
-However, a sharp increase in production of at least a few of the most sensitive positions - missiles, various drones (UAC, NRK, MRK), electronic warfare - can ensure the country’s survival for some time, as well as demonstrate to partners in the West an example of the nation’s exceptional resilience.
+However, a sharp increase in production of at least a few of the most sensitive positions - missiles, various drones (BAC, NRK, MRK), electronic warfare - can ensure the country’s survival for some time, as well as demonstrate to partners in the West an example of the nation’s exceptional resilience.

 Certain statements and significant decisions have already appeared, which, first of all, indicate the authorities’ full understanding of this challenge and readiness to act.
 However, the need of the hour is to act urgently, systematically and continuously.
 And most importantly, pushing aside everything that does not relate to war and confrontation with the enemy - various construction projects, expensive and dubious TV series, impressive personal enrichment and investments of representatives of the current government in valuable estates.